 - Art group: Art group is a great way for a person to explore aspects of their life that they might not be able to explain in a conventional way.
 What’s more, when done in a group setting, art can also help people going through addiction treatment to draw closer and better understand each other’s experiences.

 - Creative writing: Creative writing helps patients to identify and express feelings sometimes too difficult to express in conversation or in a group.

 - Drumming therapy: Drumming helps the mind focus and meditate, it releases blocked emotions and relieves stress.
 It gets a group communicating, listening to one another and working as a team through rhythm, which helps aid group therapy and involvement in the therapeutic community.

 - Equine therapy: Equine facilitated therapy is an experiential (hands-on) psychotherapeutic intervention involving horses as co-therapists.
-Research shows Equine Therapy can work with those affected by addictions, emotional trauma (including PTSD and dissociative process), atypical behaviors, self-worth issues, abuse, eating disorders, learning difficulties, anxiety and depression.
+Research shows Equine Therapy can work with those affected by addictions, emotional trauma (including PTSD and dissociative process), atypical behaviours, self-worth issues, abuse, eating disorders, learning difficulties, anxiety and depression.